 An employee recognition program can be implemented and executed successfully only if the members of the workforce find it interesting and engaging enough to participate in it with high level of enthusiasm.
 A well-designed program may fail completely without proper participation from the employees.

 That is why organizations need to focus on promoting the program among the employees even before they actually launch it.
-Creating a buzz around the recognition program helps in maximizing workforce participation and paves the way for its success.
+Hence, creating a buzz around the recognition program helps in maximizing workforce participation and paves the way for its success.

 Moreover, it sends out a positive message to the workforce that their employer is seriously looking to thank them for their efforts and contribution to the business growth; and wants to enhance their happiness and satisfaction at the workplace.

 Developing an effective recognition program requires significant investment of funds, time and effort from the organization.
-Hence, to maximize the returns of this investment, the organization needs to promote the program to their workforce and motivate them to participate in it regularly.
+Therefore, to maximize the returns of this investment, the organization needs to promote the program to their workforce.
+They also need to motivate them to participate in it regularly.